gquetel/gaur/README.md

 0b00100execute_function
 0b00000newline
 ```
 Flags are in this order: read, modify, execute, delete, create.
-So we can see that `input` or `instructions` doesn't carry any particular semantic related to our actions, therefore no flags are set.
+So we can see that `input` or `instructions` don't carry any particular semantic related to our actions, therefore no flags are set.
 But for the `create_table` nonterminal we have the create flags set to 1.

 This part involves two mechanisms:
 - Hijacking Bison to use a custom [skeleton](https://www.gnu.org/software/bison/manual/html_node/Decl-Summary.html#index-_0025skeleton) that places C macros at specific positions to dynamically produce a semantic sequence.